Trott Park, South Australia

 Trott Park is a suburb in the south of Adelaide, South Australia.
-It has a population of 3,503 people (2016 Census).
+It has a population of 3,124 people (2021 Census).

-It is surrounded in most part by open space: the O'Halloran Hill Recreation Park, and Roseworthy Park, a former CSIRO landhold.
+It is surrounded in the most part by open space: the O'Halloran Hill Recreation Park, and Roseworthy Park, a former CSIRO landhold.
 It is also bordered by Sheidow Park, Hallett Cove and O'Halloran Hill.
-The Onkaparinga TAFE and Southern Expressway are situated close to the suburb.
+The Ityamaiitpinna Yarra (Glenthorne National park), Southern Expressway, Sam Willoughby BMX track and the Hallett Cove soccer club are situated close to the suburb.

 The Coast to Vines rail trail passes through the suburb.

 Trott Park is in the City of Marion local government area, the South Australian House of Assembly electoral district of Black and the Australian House of Representatives Division of Kingston.

 History

 Walking and Cycling Trails

 The Coast to Vines rail trail passes through the suburb.
-Heading south the trail finishes at Marino and heading north the trail finishes at Willunga.
+Heading north the trail finishes at Marino and heading south the trail finishes at Willunga.